 How it helps: Helps you to identify areas of improvement and better your sales team’s conversion rates.

 With the above reports, you can see how much important a sales team’s performance is to a company.
 Careful analysis of your CRM data can help you tap hidden potentials and identify opportunities.
-Get to know your sales team better by analyzing your Zoho CRM data with Zoho Analytics.
+Get to know your sales team better by analyzing your Zoho CRM data with a sales analytics software like Zoho Analytics.

 If you would like to do such in-depth sales analytics, do setup the Zoho CRM Advanced Analytics Add-on, powered by Zoho Analytics and take a dive.